 The word Waruga comes from ‘waru’ which means ‘house’ and also from the word ‘ruga’ which means ‘body’.

-Waruga tradition is the burial of the body in a hollow stone box then cover it with a triangular stone.
+Waruga tradition is the burial of the body in a hollow stone box then covered with a triangular stone.

-The position of the corpse in the rock is to shape like a baby in the womb, where the heels touch the buttocks, and the mouth kisses the knees.
+The position of a corpse in the rock is shaped like a baby in the womb, where the heels touch the buttocks, and the mouth kisses the knees.

-The Minahasa people believe that humans die in the same position when they were born into the world.
+The Minahasa people believe that humans die in the same position when they are born into the world.

-In ancient times, only certain people could be bury in Waruga.
+In ancient times, only certain people could be buried in Waruga.

-People with high social status who can be bury in Waruga are also appears through the engraving on the cover.
+People with high social status who can be buried in Waruga also appear through the engraving on the cover.